Mondarth/LMoP-Players-Handbook/docs/players/index.rst

 I play |RAP| (as |FVTT| automation determines).
 This generally means |RAW| in the 2014 core rule books.
 But, these rules are still not definitive, are often open to interpretation or ambiguous, or simply do not cover every situation.
 When all is said and done, the way I interpret the rules at my tables is the 'right' way so please don't be 'that person' who quotes the rule books.
 The rule books are only guidance (in fact the core rules make this point).

 I am however a great believer in the 'rule of cool'.
-If you want to try something that is not in the rules, or that bends the rules (even breaks them), then if it will result in a better game for all at the table I will likely give it my wholehearted support.
+If you want to try something that is not in the rules, or that bends the rules (even breaks them), then if it will result in a better game for all at the table I will likely give it my wholehearted support (I may assign a very high difficulty to it though, so failure is always an option).

 Missing Players
 ---------------